Daethyra/Cybersecurity-References/README.md

 Personal automation scripts are kept here.

-[`firewall_rules.py`](./Automation-Scripts/firewall_rules.py) takes in the URL of a CSV file to block known problematic IP addresses.
-The default URL downloads the "Botnet C2 Indicators of Compromise (IOCs)" from FEODOtracker, which contains "information on tracked botnet c2s but also IP addresses that were acting as a botnet C2 within the **past 30 days**."
+[`firewall_rules.py`](./Automation-Scripts/firewall_rules.py): takes in the URL of a CSV file to block known problematic IP addresses.

+> The default URL downloads the "Botnet C2 Indicators of Compromise (IOCs)" from FEODOtracker, which contains "information on tracked botnet c2s but also IP addresses that were acting as a botnet C2 within the **past 30 days**."

 ### [References](./References)

-This directory contains various files. `git` commands, [search engines for pentesters](./References/Search_Engines_for_Pentesters.jpg), printed cybersecurity blog posts, and power commands using tools like `awk`.

-The ["Get Started"](./References/Get_Started-MaderasSecurityArsenal.md) guide by Maderas provides a good overview of the skills that one is expected to have in the cybersecurity industry.
-The guide comes with tons of lists that all contain tons of links to different resources like educational materials, software tools, and guides to cybersecurity concepts.
+This directory contains various files, notably [Maderas' list of necessary cybersecurity skills](./References/Get_Started-MaderasSecurityArsenal.md "Maderas Security Arsenal") for learners.
+It also has a few [text processing](./References/text-processing/ "Directory") reference docs, and a list of [search engines for pentesters](./References/Search_Engines_for_Pentesters.jpg "Search Engines for Pentesters").

 ### [Documents](./Documents)